openremote/or-dartboard/docs/esp32.md

 >The boxes in the diagram **that contain other boxes**, can each be seen as a repository.

 #### Container Overview Esp32 Driven Dartboard
 This diagram shows the components that the Container: "Esp32 Driven Dartboard" consists of.
 We see that it's main component relies on 3 other components (which I called modules in the diagram).
-These 3 components, each further rely on a external component, obtained from a external library.
+These 3 components, each further rely on a external component, obtained from an external library.

 ### (C3) Component Diagram Main
 ![Component Diagram for the Main file of ESP32 ](./img/esp32/c4/component-esp32.jpg)